juban/craft-newsletter/README.md

 You can provide a [contact list ID](https://my.sendinblue.com/lists) in order to subscribe the enduser to a specific one.

 You can also enable Sendinblue Double Opt-in feature.
-You will to select a Sendinblue template as described [here](https://help.sendinblue.com/hc/en-us/articles/360019540880-Create-a-double-opt-in-DOI-confirmation-template-for-Sendinblue-form).
+You will need a Sendinblue template as described [here](https://help.sendinblue.com/hc/en-us/articles/360019540880-Create-a-double-opt-in-DOI-confirmation-template-for-Sendinblue-form).

 > If no list ID is provided, user will only be created as a contact.